linkeusen/linkeusen.github.io/_pages/about.md

 ---
 permalink: /
-title: "王雨生的一小步"
+title: "Eason Wang/王🌧️生的一小步"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi~,This is our first meeting，right?
+Hi~😄,This is our first meeting，right?

 emm... what do you want to know?
 ======